 Final Thoughts

 If you’ve watched a commercial or wandered through a drugstore’s oral hygiene aisle recently, you’re well aware that there are more ways than ever to whiten your smile.
-Though a sea of options can be daunting at times, it can also be empowering.
-Thanks to the variety of whitening options available these days, we think it’s safe to say that there’s something for everyone.
+Though a sea of options can seem daunting, it can also be empowering.

 Frequently Asked Questions